albertvila/dotfiles/README.md

 ## Manual steps after first setup

 ### general
-1. Open OSX mouse settings and select Natural scroll on trackpad (already present on the setup_osx function from ./lib/osx.sh, pending to check if it works)
+1. Open OSX mouse settings and select Natural scroll on trackpad (already present on the `setup_osx` function from `./lib/osx.sh`, pending to check if it works)
 2. Open OSX keyboard settings and remove spotlight shortcut
 3. Open Alfred and set spotlight shortcut, also select to be opened at login
 4. Open spectacle and select to be opened at login